brianbutler08/UFOs/README.md

 # Overview

-For this project, we created a website that diplayed information from a data set of UFO sightings.
+For this project, we created a website that displayed information from a data set of UFO sightings.
 The site contains a brief introduction from the author, but its primary purpose is a set of filters that allow the user to explore the data based on criteria of interest to them.

-The UFO sightings data set contained seven fields, five of which were developed into filters:
+The UFO sightings data set contains seven fields, five of which were developed into filters:

-### Filtered
+### Filterable
 - Date of sighting
 - City
 - State
 - Country
 - Shape of object sighted

-### Not filtered
+### Not filterable
 - Duration of sighting
 - Comments